Brogdin/MEE-342-Group-Project/Phase-2-Report.md

 Our project does not havd a shaft-hub or a shaft-gear connection.
 This section is not applicable for our project.

 Section 5.)
 Bearing Load Check
-While our project does not have a bearing, we wanted to provide analysis on our pin part.
-The pin is the closest object we have that resembles a bearing.
 Finding Reaction Loads on One Bearing based on Shaft Loading: (Pin)
 <img width="776" height="360" alt="Screenshot 2026-03-25 221220" src="https://github.com/user-attachments/assets/b7f954e7-40fb-41c3-b45e-f5da06e6aadd" />

 Stress Due to Loading:

 <img width="778" height="355" alt="Screenshot 2026-03-25 221258" src="https://github.com/user-attachments/assets/09435a2a-e116-4a11-8472-6e77518f7416" />

+While our design does not incorporate a traditional rolling-element or journal bearing, the pin serving as the spring attachment point on the forearm structural member functions as the primary load-bearing interface in the system.
+The pin is loaded in double shear, with the forearm support constraining the center of the pin via a cylindrical support, and the fishing line applying a 270 N (60 lb) force at the pin's midspan.

+FEA results in Ansys show a maximum equivalent stress of 23.33 MPa at the shear plane, with the majority of the pin remaining well below this value.
+Given that the pin is manufactured from PPS-CF10, which has a tensile yield strength of 87 MPa, the static factor of safety at the critical shear location is approximately 3.3.
+This comfortably exceeds the minimum acceptable margin for a repeatedly loaded interface component.

 Section 6.)
 Critical Parts Summary
 All margins of the four critical parts (Rack, Pawl, Forearm Structural Member, Pin) were achieved with a factor of safety of >1 and no design modifications were needed to be changed.